Table of contents

 - By law, employer is required to pay surcharge should there be any default contribution, either because of late submission or insufficient contribution payment

 We understand employers would like to make MPF contribution simple and flexible.
 In HSBC MPF, we offer several electronic methods in handling MPF contribution at your convenience.
-Please feel free to contact our MPF specialists in branch or by contacting HSBC MPF Employer Hotline on 2583 8033 for more details.
+Please feel free to contact our MPF specialists in the designated branches or by contacting HSBC MPF Employer Hotline on 2583 8033 for more details.

 How can I make an appeal for the contribution surcharge?